 Hiring is a process that takes no prisoners — sometimes literally.
-Those with criminal records are more likely to be unemployed than nearly any other major group, with multiple studies finding unemployment rates around 30-40% greater than those without a record.
-When nearly a third of Americans have been arrested at least once, this can be devastating.
+People with criminal records are far more likely to be unemployed, with multiple studies finding unemployment rates around 30-40% greater than those without a record.
+When you consider that nearly a third of Americans have been arrested at least once, this can be devastating.

 Increase Internal Diversity

 Creating a diverse and inclusive workplace is crucial for attracting young workers.
 According to a recent Glassdoor survey, over 75% of respondents cited workplace diversity as a key factor in their job search.
 A diverse workforce not only fosters a welcoming culture where employees feel comfortable being themselves, but it also leads to a range of unique ideas and experiences being brought to the table, ultimately driving business growth and increasing profits.

 Implementing Fair Chance Hiring practices can further enhance workplace diversity and productivity.
 Individuals with criminal records often bring a unique perspective to the workplace, and by considering them for employment, you expand the diversity of your talent pool.
 This not only helps to break down barriers for those with a criminal history but also introduces fresh ideas and perspectives, ultimately contributing to a more innovative and successful business.

 Hire Top Talent

 Misconceptions about the competency of formerly incarcerated workers are standing between many recruiters and superior candidates.
 One common misconception is that individuals with criminal records are lazy or unmotivated.
 However, this is not based on any evidence or research.
 In fact, many formerly incarcerated individuals are highly motivated to succeed and rebuild their lives after incarceration.
 They may be eager to prove themselves and make positive contributions to the workplace.